pedroSoaresll/make-your-list/README.md

 - [ ] Sonarqube as the code quality and code security analyzer
 - [ ] Cypress as the end-to-end tool testing the application
 - [ ] Multi-language support

-## Environments

-If you want to enter this application to see how it is, follow the links below:

-- [Production](https://makeyourlist.vercel.app/) The app tries to connect to the real backend server.
-- [Preview](https://github.com/pedroSoaresll/make-your-list/deployments/activity_log?environment=Preview) The app runs based on mocks intercepting the requests to the backend server.
-After accessing that link choose to view a deployment version.

 ## Running application locally